ksu395/pfsm/README.md

 ### CUDA PFSM (my_sdp_attn() + cu_partially_fused_softmax())

 This implementation does the same operations as the previous section, but delegates the math to CUDA via the Ninja JIT compiler and pybind linkage to the C code.
+See [CUSTOM C++ AND CUDA EXTENSIONS](https://pytorch.org/tutorials/advanced/cpp_extension.html) for more details.

 The two CUDA kernels are described in more detail in the following sections.

-## Reduction Ops (reduce.cu)
+#### Reduction Ops (reduce.cu)

 The initial implementation split the input in half horizontally and each thread reduced one pixel from left half with one pixel from the right half, and then recursively continued until only a single column of output remained.
 Functionally, this worked fine, but the first partial output was still quite large (seq_len, seq_len / 2).